 First Aid Saves Lives

-First Aid has always been a vital part of an effective emergency response and St John Ambulance NT is proud to train and certify over 10,000 Territorians each year, in the delivery of first aid.
-However, as the provider of the Northern Territory St John Ambulance Service, we are concerned by the number of emergency calls received to attend road accidents, by people without the skills to assist the accident victim effectively.
+First Aid is a vital part of an effective emergency response.
+Each year, St John NT trains over 10,000 Territorians in the delivery of first aid.
+Despite this outstanding number, St John NT continues to receive a large volume of emergency calls received to attend road accidents from people without the correct skills to assist the accident victim.

-One of the most common causes of death for victims of a road crash is anoxia – a lack of oxygen supply – caused by a blocked airway.
+One of the most common causes of death for road accident victims is a lack of oxygen supply, referred to as anoxia, caused by a blocked airway.
 On average, it takes less than four minutes for a blocked airway to be fatal.
-Even in areas with highly structured emergency care, the norm for ambulance response to a road crash is ten minutes.
-The application of first aid techniques, in particular the proper positioning of the victim prior to the arrival of the emergency response teams, can mean the difference between life and death in a vehicle accident.
-Fatalities and serious injuries from road accidents can be reduced when immediate first aid occurs.
-Research shows that between 5% – 15% of road accident deaths can be prevented by administering basic first aid to the casualty at the scene of the accident before the arrival of ambulance services.
+However, even in areas with highly structured emergency care, the average ambulance response to a road crash is ten minutes.
+Research shows that between 5% – 15% of road accident deaths can be prevented by administering basic first aid to the victim at the scene of the accident before the arrival of ambulance services.

 First Aid and Road Accidents

 It takes only 4 minutes for a road accident victim with no serious injuries to die from a blocked airway.
 It can take up to 10 minutes for an ambulance to arrive at the scene of an accident.

 57% of deaths on the roads occur within a few minutes of the crash at the accident scene.